oracle/tribuo/docs/Architecture.md

 ### Provenance

-Provenance can be removed from the `Model` objects using the `StripProvenance` program located in the JSON module.
-There are three kind of stored
+Provenance can be removed from `Model` objects using the `StripProvenance` program located in the JSON module.
+There are three kinds of stored
  provenance: trainer provenance, data provenance, and instance provenance.
 Each type of provenance can be removed separately.
 It is also possible to insert a SHA-256 hash of the full provenance object into the